domagojk/devadvice-blog/content/blog/blog/serverless-event-sourcing-in-aws-(lambda-dynamodb-sqs)/index.md

 But, before saving event(s) in a database, usually, some kind of validations must be made, and in most cases that can only be done by making conditions against previously stored data.

-For example, in order to save “USER_FOLLOWED” event, there is a condition that the same user cannot be followed twice.
+For example, in order to save `USER_FOLLOWED` event, there is a condition that the same user cannot be followed twice.
 To uphold this, I’m checking if user’s id is listed in an array of currently followed users:

 ```typescript
 if (userFollowers.includes(followUserId)) {